 On the other hand, if what you got wrong was about a definition of rapport, it might be useful to look at why you got it wrong.
 Not because it’s so important as a concept but because you should be able to find the correct answer by elimination.

 The question about the AAA’s code of ethics is also a good example, even though there won’t be negative questions on the exam and it sounds as if it’s asking about details on the AAA.
-If you really understood what ethics in cultural anthropology is about, it’s quite likely that you’ll know what the right answer is without knowing the first thing about the AAA (no, I don’t mean the US equivalent of the CAA wink).
+If you really understood what ethics in cultural anthropology is about, it’s quite likely that you’ll know what the right answer is without knowing the first thing about the AAA (no, I don’t mean the US equivalent of the CAA ).

 One way to put it is that it’s about “common sense.”
 If you miss such a question, though, it’s not because you lack “common sense.”
 It’s that yours differs from the kind of anthropological thinking we’re talking about.
 In fact, with that ethics question, I could imagine a sociology student choosing “Be open about who you are and why you’re there” as what the AAA’s code does not include because there are very well-known cases where sociologists aren’t advocating this kind of transparency (even though informed consent is now a requirement in any study done with human subjects, including sociology).
 There are even anthropologists who have concealed their identities and we’ve talked about this in class.
 But I think it should be obvious from the classroom and textbook material that cultural anthropologists do seek informed consent from people with whom we work.